Virgin of Vladimir: Origins

 The icon is dated to the earlier part of the 12th century, and arrived in Rus' around 1131.
-This is consistent with the account given in the Russian Chronicles.
+This is consistent with accounts given in Rus' chronicles.
 Similar to other high quality Byzantine works of art, it is thought to have been painted in Constantinople.
 Only the faces are original, with the clothes repainted after suffering damage when a metal cover or riza was placed over them and in a fire in 1195.

-In about 1131, the Greek Patriarch of Constantinople sent the icon as a gift to Grand Duke Yuri Dolgorukiy of Kiev.
+In about 1131, the Greek Patriarch of Constantinople sent the icon as a gift to grand prince Yuri Dolgorukiy of Kiev.
 Academic Sona Hoisington attributes this in part to a greater effort by Byzantines to convert and Christianize the Slavic peoples at the time.
 It was kept in a Vyshhorod nunnery until Yuri's son, Andrey of Bogolyubovo, brought it to Vladimir in 1155.

 In a traditional account the horses transporting the icon had stopped near Vladimir and refused to go further.
 Accordingly, many people of Rus interpreted this as a sign that the Theotokos wanted the icon to stay there.
 The place was named Bogolyubovo, or "the one loved by God".
 Andrey placed it in his Bogolyubovo residence and built the Assumption Cathedral to legitimize his claim that Vladimir had replaced Kiev as the principal city of Rus.
 The icon was soon moved to the Assumption Cathedral after its consecration in 1160.

 Following the consecration of the Assumption Cathedral, which was soon followed by other churches dedicated to the Virgin, there is no record of the icon ever leaving Vladimir until 1395.
 However, its presence did not prevent the sack and burning of the city by the Mongols in 1238, when the icon was damaged in the fire.
 It was restored soon after the event, and again in 1431 and in 1512.